Up the creek………with or without a paddle!

 This is one of the easiest creeks to get to and can be reached in just a few minutes although the path is often slightly overgrown and you might need to watch where you put your feet!

 Access: Cross Banyuls-sur-Mer, direction Cerbère, and you will see the housing estate with a small car park.
 Before taking the path leading down to the creek, take a look at the view from the top of the cliff

 A chain of small creeks, these small sheltered beaches of grey sand used to be dominated by two restaurants, Le Poisson Rouge and Le Gibraltar.
-The second is now closed, but the Poisson Rouge is still very much open, excellent food if a little pricey, and idyllic setting.
+The second is now closed, but the Poisson Rouge was still very much open when we last visited, (pre-Covid) great food if a little pricey, and idyllic setting.